lightly-io/team-awareness-training/README.md

 - And of course, a passion for teaching.

 You don't need any certificates or permission to start teaching these methods.
 Any education is helpful, but beware the brands that are trying to make money out of this.

+## Session setup
+- Start by taking turns.
+Each participant tells the group about what his/hers main obstacle to be calm & focused is.
+If it's not your turn, start by just listening and asking questions.
+Don't jump to solutions too fast.
+It's more important to know the root cause of the problem, and it might take a while to get there.
+Each participant should leave the session with homework targeted towards their specific root cause.
+- After taking turns, the teacher comes in with this sessions theory & methods.
+See contents for specific sessions below.
+- Meditate together.
+- Finish up by taking turns and reflecting upon this weeks session.

 ## The teacher's job